melo601/YoutubeVancet/README.md

 <img alt="YouTube Vanced logo" src="https://github.com/cuynu/archive/releases/download/archive/vanced2.jpg" width="270" height="150" />
 </a>

-**This project is TEMPORARY discontinued to focus on creating separate patches for Vanced, instead of use ReVanced patch**
+**This project is TEMPORARY discontinued to focus on creating separate patches for Vanced instead of use ReVanced patch.**

 Download counts :